 - If in doubt, look to book a guided snow tour with shuttle transportation to your destination.

-If you’ll be traveling in the Salem area near Santiam Canyon, know that Highway 22 is now reopened after the wildfires, but mudslides are a concern with winter rainfall.
+If you’ll be traveling in the Salem area near Santiam Canyon, know that Highway 22 is still prone to mudslides, which become a concern with winter rainfall.
 Here and in other wildfire-impacted corridors, watch for work crews, follow reduced speed limits and use extreme caution driving through the area.
-Many businesses were damaged or destroyed by the fires, so services are limited.
 Fill your gas tank and pack plenty of food, water and supplies for your trip.

 If You Go:

-- Read more about what to expect at Oregon ski resorts during COVID-19.
+- Read more about the latest ski conditions and events.
 Check in with the ski resort you’re headed to.

 - Find everything you need to know about how to play at Mt.
 Hood’s sno-parks and how to play at Central Oregon’s sno-parks, and check directly with the Willamette National Forest, Deschutes National Forest or wherever you’re headed for the most up-to-date info on conditions at these sno-parks.